Change to view Australian and NZ students' course information. You are viewing international students' course information.

 We arrange your four-week work placement (unless you are eligible for credit because you work in a legal office in private practice, government, the community sector or in-house).

-You'll have access to up-to-date computing and internet access, as well as extensive resources such as the Clayton Utz Law Library.
+You'll have access to up-to-date computing and internet access.

 Our employment register is also available to assist you in your search for end-of-course employment.